 Prior to his appointment at McMaster, Dr. Puri was the N. Waldo Harrison Professor of Engineering Science and Mechanics (ESM) at Virginia Techwhere he served as Department Head of ESM for nine years from 2004 through 2013.
 During that period, he helped move the ESM program into new convergences at the intersections of the life and physical sciences, and engineering mechanics, and promoted transformative scholarship, particularly through several new faculty hires.
 He also facilitated comprehensive curricular revisions.
 These efforts increased the visibility and reputation of the department.
 Upon his departure, it was ranked fifth in the U.S. by U.S. News & World Report in 2012 in the undergraduate engineering physics/engineering science category.

-He is the author of over 160 archival publications and books.
-These publications have been cited over 4,300 times in the scientific literature per Google Scholar with an H-Index of 36 (i.e., thirty six of his publications have been cited at least 36 times) and an i10-index of 104 (i.e., 104 of his publications have been cited at least 10 times).
+He is the author of over 170 archival publications and books.
+These publications have been cited over 5,000 times in the scientific literature per Google Scholar with an H-Index of 42 (i.e., forty two of his publications have been cited at least 42 times).

 In 1990, Dr. Puri was appointed as Assistant Professor in the Mechanical Engineering Department at the University of Illinois at Chicago (UIC), promoted to the rank of Associate Professor with tenure in 1994, and to the rank of Professor in 1999.
 He served at UIC as Director of Graduate Studies of the Mechanical and Industrial Engineering programs from 1994-97, and 1999-2000; as Associate Dean for Research and Graduate Studies (2000-01); and as Executive Associate Dean of Engineering (2001-04).